secretSauceLab/clove/README.md

 docker compose exec api pytest tests/ -v
 ```

-Tests use an in-memory SQLite database with transaction rollback isolation — no Postgres required, no cleanup needed, finishes in under a second.
+Tests use an in-memory SQLite database with transaction rollback isolation; no Postgres required, no cleanup needed, finishes in under a second.
 Gemini calls are mocked in unit tests.

 Integration tests (`tests/integration_test_*.py`) hit real Gemini and are excluded from `pytest` auto-discovery.
 Run them manually:
 ```bash